What Happens Immediately After a Brain Injury?

 What Determines the Severity of the Injury?

 The severity of the injury is determined by the level of brain tissue that has been damaged.
-Keep in mind that brain tissue cannot be measured directly, rather, it is estimated based on the duration of loss of consciousness (LOC) and degree of coma.
+Keep in mind that brain tissue cannot be measured directly.
+Instead, it is estimated based on the duration of LOC and degree of coma.

 How Long is Recovery?